Workweek and weekend: Sweden

 In Sweden, the standard working week is Monday to Friday, both for offices and industry workers.
 The standard workday is eight hours, although it may vary greatly between different fields and businesses.
 Most office workers have flexible working hours and can largely decide themselves on how to divide these over the week.
 The working week is regulated by Arbetstidslagen (Work time law) to a maximum of 40 hours per week.
 The 40-hour-week is however easily bypassed by overtime.
 The law allows a maximum of 200 hours overtime per year.
 There is however no overseeing government agency; the law is often cited as toothless.

-Shops are almost always open on Saturdays and often on Sundays, supermarkets and shopping centres, so that employees there have to work.
-Traditionally, restaurants were closed on Mondays if they were opened during the weekend, but this has in recent years largely fallen out of practice.
+Shops, supermarkets and shopping centres are almost always open on Saturdays and often on Sundays.
+Traditionally, restaurants were closed on Mondays if they were open during the weekend, but this has in recent years largely fallen out of practice.
 Many museums do however still remain closed on Mondays.

+Switzerland

+In Switzerland, the maximum working hours per week is 45 hours for employees in industrial companies and retail companies but 50 hours for other employees.
+The average workweek in hours is 35.7.
+The workweek is usually from Monday to Friday with a maximum of 5.5 working days per week.